MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 I would recommend avoiding setting calcualtion or coordination classes to null.
 This avoids the noisy boiler plate null checking code I believe Clean Code was warning us against.
 I handle Entity & DTO classes slightly differently.

+### Don't worry about setting null on DTO or Entity Properties

-These classes hold some form of data.
+Instances of Entity or DTO classes hold some form of data.
 It is perfectly reasonable for some of this data to 'not be set' in which case I need some way to represent this.
-This for me is where null is a perfectly acceptable value.
+As already mentioned, I want to avoid using magic values to represent this.
+This for me is where setting a property of an instance to null is a perfectly acceptable.

 For instance...